FreyaCon/DevOps-Course-Starter/README.md

 To run all the unit tests run the command `poetry run pytest` in the terminal.
 To run tests in a module run the command `poetry run pytest path\to\test`.

+# Provision a VM from an Ansible Control Node

+## prerequisites

+Ensure the following prerequisites are met:

+- Ansible is installed and configured on the control node.
+- Necessary permissions and credentials to access the VM.

+## steps

+1. Copy the files in the ansible folder into the control node
+2. Run the ansible playbook by running `ansible-playbook playbook.yml -i inventory.ini`
+3. Go to http://18.134.222.201:5000/ to see the app